 QUESTION 7: Officer Rand was on routine patrol in the beautiful town of Andover, Massachusetts during the early morning hours of May 6, 2012, when he observed a motor vehicle traveling with a headlight out.
 Officer Rand could also see that there were approximately 4 people inside the vehicle so he radioed for back up.
 Shortly thereafter, Officer Rand stopped the vehicle and approached the operator of the vehicle who turned out to be a mouthy fellow named Joey Devlin.
 Officer Rand asked Devlin for his driver's license which he was unable to produce and when asked who's car it was Devlin claimed it was "his cousin's."
 Officer Rand asked Devlin if he could search the car and Devlin replied, "sure, go ahead."
 Prior to the search no one was threatened with arrest, no one was in police custody, and, in fact, the entire encounter was very congenial.
 When Officer Rand opened the glove box he found a pistol with the serial number filed off.
 When he searched the trunk he found various burglarious tools, cocaine, Viagra and a package of Depends.
 Devlin, arrested and charged with various criminal violations, at a preliminary hearing filed a motion to suppress the items found during the search claiming he was never told by the police that he had the right to refuse the search of the vehicle.

 How should the trial court rule on Devlin's motion to suppress?

-PART point) FIVE - TRUE OR FALSE (Circle the correct answer.
-Each question is worth 1 1.
-The exclusionary rule was held inapplicable in grand jury hearings where quinformation were based on the results of an earlier illegal search or seizure?
-True or False 2.
-A search warrant is not required to enter a third party's home to arrest a per not live there? rson who does True or False True of Talse 3.
-A person subpoenaed in connection with a grand jury proceeding has an ev privilege against self-incrimination?
-3. identiary True or False es to Miranda privilege against self-incrimination?
-For purposes of determining whether a person is in "custody" when it come identiary True or False es to Miranda privilege against self-incrimination?
-For purposes of determining whether a person is in "custody" when it come True or False es to Miranda e?
-True or False
+PART FIVE - TRUE OR FALSE (Circle the correct answer.
+Each question is worth 1 point)

+1. The exclusionary rule was held inapplicable in grand jury hearings where questions or information were based on the results of an earlier illegal search or seizure?

+2. A search warrant is not required to enter a third party's home to arrest a person who does not live there?

+3. A person subpoenaed in connection with a grand jury proceeding has an evidentiary privilege against self-incrimination?

+4. For purposes of determining whether a person is in "custody" when it comes to Miranda warnings, a person is in "custody" during a routine traffic stop by the police?

+5. In a criminal proceeding, a juvenile has a Sixth Amendment Right to an impartial jury trial?